-But this love, the true Love, does not have a place for force, not even for the force toward oneself, the external effort to love another which we so often need.
+But this love, the true Love, does not have a place for force, not even the force toward oneself, that external effort to love another which we so often need.
 No, true love begins by embracing one`s own broken self…

 Love thy neighbour as thyself — this is the command we are constantly breaking, over and over again, for we have not loved our own selves enough; we have not had the courage to go back to those old, forgotten places, and pick up that heart-broken child in a long-awaited embrace…

-We have hated the lost one within us — how then will we love them, those unloved ones, who are around us?
+We have hated the lost one within us — how then will we love them, the unloved ones, that are all around us?

 * * *